sumayamateen/E-commerce-Customer-Analysis/README.md

 ---

+## Business Problems Solved

+This e-commerce analysis addresses critical challenges:

+- **Marketing Optimization:** Where and when to allocate ad spend
+- **Product Strategy:** Which items to feature and stock
+- **Pricing Decisions:** Understanding price sensitivity for revenue optimization
+- **International Expansion:** Data-driven guidance on market prioritization
+- **Operational Efficiency:** Staffing and resource planning based on sales patterns

+---

 ## Key Insights
 - **Revenue Concentration:** 95% from UK market
 - **Peak Sales Hour:** 11 AM – 12 PM